sbeliakou/linux-lab/module 12. Processes Hierarchy/Readme.md

 10. Take a look at your running processes by `ps -ef`, can you see what processes have parents?

 11. Execute `ps -ejH`.
-Check your assumption
+Check your assumption.